 In his current role, Connor oversees media relations and production of publicity material for the Notre Dame ice hockey program.
-He also has served as co-editor of the Notre Dame football game program for three years (2004-06), served as media relations director for the women's lacrosse program (2002-11) and worked with the men's golf team (2000-02) and the women's golf team (2011-12).
-He also spent time as the media coordinator for two NCAA baseball regionals (2002 and 2004).
+He also has served as co-editor of the Notre Dame football game program for three years (2004-06), served as media relations director for the women's lacrosse program (2002-11), worked with the men's (2000-02) and women's golf (2000-02, 2011-12) programs and spent time as the media coordinator for two NCAA baseball regionals (2002 and 2004).

-During his time in Providence, Connor was actively involved in the College's hosting of several NCAA tournaments.
-He was a member of the local organizing committee that helped bring NCAA hockey tournaments to the Providence Civic Center and served as media coordinator for the 1992 NCAA Hockey East Regionals and 1996 NCAA Hockey Frozen Four.
+During his time in Providence, Connor was actively involved in the College's playing host to several NCAA Championship events.
+He was a member of the local organizing committee that helped bring NCAA Championship hockey tournaments to the Providence Civic Center and served as media coordinator for the 1992 NCAA Hockey East Regionals and 1996 NCAA Hockey Frozen Four.
 In the spring of 2000, Connor served as the director of venue operations for the 2000 NCAA Frozen Four.
 He also was the media coordinator for the 1995 NCAA men's basketball first- and second-round games, hosted by Providence College.

-Prior to his work at PC, Connor spent three years in Glens Falls, N.Y., where he served as director of marketing and media relations for the Adirondack Red Wings of the American Hockey League (AHL), as well as the Glens Falls Civic Center.
+Prior to his work at Providence, Connor spent three years in Glens Falls, New York, where he served as director of marketing and media relations for the Adirondack Red Wings of the American Hockey League (AHL), as well as the Glens Falls Civic Center.

-The Bethel Park, Pa., native began his career in public/media relations in 1984 when he spent one year at the College of the Holy Cross in Worcester, Mass., as assistant sports information director where he oversaw the publicity of the Crusaders' men's Olympic sports programs.
+The Bethel Park, Pennsylvania, native began his career in public/media relations in 1984 at the College of the Holy Cross in Worcester, Massachusetts.